11th grade reading list for students aged 16-17

 Collected Poems by Philip Larkin

 This comprehensive collection of Larkin’s poems includes all his best-known works – including This Be The Verse and Toads, as well as some later editions.
 A greatly admired English poet.
-An accessible collection which will appeal to more reluctant readers.
+An accessible collection that will appeal to more reluctant readers.

 Collected Poems by Philip Larkin